nainiayoub/java-notes/README.md

 __Java doesn’t support pointer explicitly, but it uses pointer implicitly :__
 * Java use pointers for manipulations of references but these pointers are not available for outside use.
 Any operations implicitly done by the language are actually NOT visible.
 * NullPointerException is a RuntimeException.
 In Java, a special null value can be assigned to an object reference. __NullPointerException is thrown when program attempts to use an object reference that has the null value__.

+## What is the purpose of ‘super’ keyword in java?
+* The super keyword refers to superclass (parent) objects.
+* The super keyword is used to call superclass methods, and to access the superclass constructor.
+* The most common use of the super keyword is to eliminate the confusion between superclasses and subclasses that have methods with the same name.

+## What is the meaning of object cloning in Java?
+* Object cloning refers to creation of exact copy of an object.
+It creates a new instance of the class of current object and initializes all its fields with exactly the contents of the corresponding fields of this object.
+* The class whose object’s copy is to be made must have a public clone method in it or in one of its parent class.